Financial Freedom 1 (February 2018)

 Become the CFO of Your Life

 Live the life that you want by taking control of your financial life.
-In this online course, we'll explore the influence of capitalist culture on how you live your life and keep you chained to consumption and debt.
-This course will help you reclaim ownership of how you spend your time and energy through reclaiming ownership of your finances and making concrete plans to reach financial independence.
+In this online course, we'll examine the unconscious influence of your family background and consumer culture on your relationship with money.
+This course will help you reclaim ownership of how you live your life through understanding money, reclaiming ownership of your finances, and making concrete plans to reach financial independence.
+Take this course!
+Graduates say it is life-altering.

-This is an online course you take on your own time, wherever you are (even if you don't live in Portland!).
-In other words, this is not a "live" class, and you take it at your own pace.
+This is a self-paced online course, wherever you are (even if you don't live in Portland), i.e. it is not live and in-person.
 However, you will be in an online community where you post your work and comment on others' work on a online discussion board.
-You have 2 months to complete 30 lessons, about 20 minutes apiece.
+We will have community video meetups and if you live in Portland, occasional live meetups.
+You have 2 months to complete 30 lessons, about 30 minutes apiece.

 There is only one person responsible for your financial health: you.
 Yet most people, no matter their income, have little to no financial education.
 They don't know how to manage their money, and as a result, they live in financial fragility.
 This course doesn't just show you the figures you should know.
 It guides you in taking control of your financial future.